Applied Internship in Psychology working with Youth at Risk, Families at Risk, and Cognitive Disabilities

 - Completion of Adolescent Psychology (or commensurate experience for sites working with youth at risk).

-- Cognitive-Behavioral Therapies or commensurate experience for sites working with Cognitive Disabilities or Behavioral Plans
+- Cognitive-Behavioral Therapies (or commensurate experience for sites working with Cognitive Disabilities)

-'Adolescent Psychology' is strongly recommended for placements at Upward Bound, Rural Talent Search, and Strengthening Family Relationships.
-At these placements, you will be working primarily with youth at- risk.
+'Adolescent Psychology' is strongly recommended for placements at Upward Bound, and Talent Search.
+At these placements, you will be working primarily with youth at risk.

 - Applicants must be responsible, that is, applicants must be able to treat their placement like a staff position, be timely, accountable, and take the work seriously.

 - Applicants must be able to attend all scheduled class meetings.
 More than one missed meeting may result in the applicant’s grade being lowered by one letter grade.
-Class Meetings are on Monday’s from 12:30-1:50, or 2:00-3:20.
+We usually meet once a week as a class on Mondays from 2:00-3:20.

 - Applicants must bring a Degree Audit to the interview.

-Interviews will begin in March for Fall Internships and in September for Spring Internships.
-Interviews will continue until all sixteen placements are full for each semester.
+Interviews will begin in February for Fall Internships and in September for Spring Internships.
+Interviews will continue until all eight placements are full for each semester.
 After reviewing all the sites below, choose your first and second choice.
-Dress is business casual for your interview.
+The dress is business casual for your interview.

-Email Robyn Rogers for an appointment for your interview at email@example.com
+Email Robyn R. Rogers for an appointment for your interview at firstname.lastname@example.org